ipolezhaev/RL-model-PC-game-beginner-/README.md

-# RL-model-PC-game-beginner-
+# Reinforcement learning (RL)Flappy Bird

 Let's build a simple reinforcement learning (RL) model using Q-learning and a minimal custom environment — no gym needed.

-We'll simulate a very basic game like Flappy Bird or Dino Run:
+We'll simulate a very basic game like Flappy Bird:

 The agent is running in a 1D world.